Jack Armstrong (artist): Cosmic X

-Between 1999 – 2000, Armstrong founded Cosmic Extensionalism or Cosmic X, a new style of art.
+Between 1999 and 2000, Armstrong founded Cosmic Extensionalism or Cosmic X, a new style of art.
 He was inspired by an ethereal experience he had with the Black Star of Queensland.
-Cosmic X requires the artist to become the art they are creating, by feeling no separation between the art itself.
-This requires a unique state of mind to be reached, connecting to a universal presence, which Armstrong believes exists in each being and is the connection that creates the art, not the artist.
+Cosmic X requires the artist to embody the art they are creating, feeling no separation between the art itself.
+This demands a unique state of mind to be achieved, connecting to a universal presence that Armstrong believes exists in every being and is the force that generates the art, rather than the artist.

 100 Paintings on Canvas

-Armstrong decided to paint only 100 paintings using his Cosmic X style after he had reportedly destroying all of his original works in 1994.
+Armstrong decided to paint only 100 paintings using his Cosmic X style after he had reportedly destroyed all of his original works in 1994.

 His work features in the private collections of Walmart heiress Alice Walton, Michel Polnareff, and Narendra Patel.
 His paintings have been offered for sale at prices of up to $113 million.

+Warhol Naked

+The acrylic on canvas painting Warhol Naked, one of the 100 Cosmic X paintings created between 1999 and 2019, has been offered for sale at $300 million.
+Armstrong has commented "This painting captures the true 'spirit' of Andy, with its deep red color and bold signature in white.
+Warhol is an image Andy spent his life creating.

 Cosmic Starship

 In October 2010, Armstrong unveiled his flagship piece of kinetic art, the Cosmic Starship.
 The motorcycle was conceived by Robert Star, CEO of Star Global International Inc., who wanted to launch Armstrong on the world stage in a similar way that Campbell's Soup Cans launched Andy Warhol on an unsuspecting art world that claimed, "If this is art it is the end of art."
 The work is a Harley-Davidson V-ROD motorcycle that Armstrong painted using acrylic paint and 37 coats of clear-coat.
 The V-Rod motorcycle had been developed in a joint project with Porsche Engineering and Erik Buell and was chosen for its futuristic style.
 The Cosmic Starship was sold in 2012 for $3 million to the Moran family of California.